Tennessee pauses executions, will review lethal injections

 Associated Press

-NASHVILLE, Tenn.
-(AP) — Tennessee is pausing executions to enable an independent review of its lethal injection procedures after a testing oversight forced the state to call off the execution of Oscar Smith an hour before he was to die this month, Republican Gov. Bill Lee said Monday.
+Lee didn’t initially disclose the reason for stopping Smith’s execution other than to say there was an “oversight” in the preparation of the lethal injection drugs.
+Tennessee’s execution protocols require any compounded drugs to be independently tested for potency, sterility and endotoxins.
+In his Monday statement, Lee said the drugs for Smith’s execution were tested for potency and sterility, but not endotoxins.

-Former U.S. Attorney Ed Stanton will review circumstances surrounding the testing of lethal injection chemicals, the clarity of the lethal injection process manual and Tennessee Department of Correction staffing considerations, Lee said in a statement.
+Lee appointed former U.S. Attorney Ed Stanton to review circumstances that led to the failure.
+He’ll also review the clarity of the state’s lethal injection manual and look at Tennessee Department of Correction staffing, Lee said in a statement.

 “I review each death penalty case and believe it is an appropriate punishment for heinous crimes,” Lee said.
 “However, the death penalty is an extremely serious matter, and I expect the Tennessee Department of Correction to leave no question that procedures are correctly followed.”